WALK THE REGION

 You can also take the little tourist train to the Croscat volcano.
 Ask the information centre for starting time and reservations.

 There are plenty of restaurants in the area.
-One of them, “Can Xel”, is just by the road halfway between the two car parks mentioned above.
+One of them, “Can Xel”, is just by the carpark.

-A better option will be to drive to Santa Pau where you can combine gastronomic and cultural pleasures.
+Another option is to drive to Santa Pau where you can combine gastronomic and cultural pleasures.
 The old town stands almost unchanged since the 18th century with its narrow streets, gothic church, county castle.
-You will love the arched market place and find there the most reputed restaurant in town: “Cal Sastre”.
+You will love the arched market place and find there the most reputed restaurant in town: “Cal Sastre”